kitspace/awesome-electronics/README.md

 ## Videos
-- [EEVblog](https://www.youtube.com/user/EEVblog) - One of the earliest and most successful YouTube channels where Dave Jones does Teardowns, tutorials and more.
+- [EEVblog](https://www.youtube.com/user/EEVblog) - One of the earliest and most successful YouTube channels where Dave Jones does teardowns, tutorials and more.
 - [ElectroBOOM](https://www.youtube.com/user/msadaghd) - YouTube channel that debunks and explains EE topics with a lot of comedy thrown in.
 - [Micah Scott](https://www.youtube.com/user/micahjd) - Video logs of reverse engineering and re-purposing consumer electronics hardware in creative ways.
 - [Afrotechmods](https://www.youtube.com/user/afrotechmods) - Tutorials on electronics projects, often suitable for beginners as well.